How to cure worms in cats & dogs

 There are different types of deworming medication available which prevent and treat intestinal parasites:

-• Liquid or paste
+• Liquid or paste - Panacur

-• Spot-on treatments
+• Spot-on treatments - Advocate, Prinovox, Bravecto, Stronghold, Felpreva

-It’s really important that you know that not all worming medications kill the same worms.
+It’s really important that you know that not all worming medications and products kill the same worms.
 Different worms may need different treatments and you should speak to your vet for advice on the best wormer or combination of wormers for your pet.

 Most wormers are given every three months.
 But wormers that treat non-intestinal worms like lungworm and heartworm tend to have a more frequent treatment schedule.

-For example, if you live in an area where your dog’s at risk of lungworm your vet might advise a monthly treatment that kills lungworm and intestinal worms instead of a three-monthly treatment for intestinal worms only.
+For example, if you live in an area where your dog’s at risk of lungworm, your vet might advise a monthly treatment that kills lungworm and intestinal worms instead of a three-monthly treatment for intestinal worms only.

 How to worm puppies and kittens